Where To Send PayPal Scams

 8:19 AM (7 hours ago)

-You account has been temporarily Iimited if you want unlock it
+You account has been temporarily Iimited if you want unlock it please check it from here Unlock Your Account

-Please do not reply to this email because we are not monitoring this inbox.
-To get in touch with us, log in to your account and click "Contact Us" at the bottom of any page.
+because we are not monitoring this inbox.
+To get in touch with us, log

+"Contact Us" at the bottom of any page.
+Copyright © 2012 PayPal Inc. All rights reserved.
 Consumer advisory: PayPal Pte Ltd, the Holder of the PayPal™ payment service stored value facility, does not require the approval of the Monetary Authority of Singapore.
 Consumers (users) are advised to read the terms and conditions carefully.
+PayPal Email ID PP1629 |

 You should end up receiving an e-mail back like this telling you that it was, indeed, a phishing e-mail.
 I've only had one come back saying it was a real PayPal e-mail: